wrapnuts/wrapnuts/README.md

 4. Enter “1” in the main menu of Wrapnuts-cli to see that your balance has changed accordingly.
 The file with the embedded cashu can either be shared with another user or redeemed with Nutwraps-cli.

 5. To redeem embedded cashu, enter “3” in the main menu of Wrapnuts-cli and follow the instructions until the unwrapping process is complete.

+## Disclaimer

+The author is NOT a cryptographer and this work has not been reviewed.
+This means that there is very likely a fatal flaw somewhere.
+Cashu is still experimental and not production-ready.